who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 ### 6.3 Parallelism

-When several nodes are ready, `FlowForgeWorkflowImpl` starts them together using Temporal asynchronous functions.
+When several nodes are ready, `Nutanix Workflow OrchestratorWorkflowImpl` starts them together using Temporal asynchronous functions.
 The scheduler returns a list rather than a single node specifically to allow independent branches to run concurrently.

 For example: